 At the age of 7 weeks, your kitten should be able to be trained to use litter box, so be ready to housebreak your kitten. don’t forget to take a fecal sample to check whether your kitten has some disease that needs treating.

 You should check their fur for flea.
 If treatment is needed, pick a non-toxic flea treatment.
-Be very careful because flea treatments that are safe for adult cats are not necessarily suitable for your 7-week old kitten.TAGs:7 week old kitten, 7werk old kitten, 7 week kitty, 7 week old kitten care, 7 week old kittens tips and hints, how to care for 7 week kitten, kitten 7 week, kitten at 7 weeks
+Be very careful because flea treatments that are safe for adult cats are not necessarily suitable for your 7-week old kitten.TAGs:7 week old kitten, 2 week old kitten wet tail, 7 week kitten care, 7 week old kitten care, 7 week old kittens tips and hints, how to take care of 7 week old kitten